 If your stomach burning is due to indigestion or gas caused by something you ate, the pain will pass in time, but there are a few things you can do to alleviate it.

-"There is a class of herbs called carminatives, which dispel gas and ease abdominal bloating," Dr. Low Dog says.
-"Many carminatives are used in ethnic cooking, such as fennel, anise, caraway, cardamom, peppermint and ginger, to name just a few."
+"There is a class of herbs called carminatives, which dispel gas and ease abdominal bloating, such as fennel, anise, caraway, cardamom, peppermint and ginger, to name just a few," Dr. Low Dog says.

 (A word of caution for acid reflux sufferers: certain foods, such as carminatives, may relax the lower esophageal sphincter, according to a July 2015 clinical review in Annals of Internal Medicine.
 That's the band of muscle that keeps stomach acid from washing back up your esophagus.
 If you have gastroesophageal reflux disease, avoid peppermint and spearmint, says the U.S. National Library of Medicine.

 For acute stomach burning, Shanta Retelny offers this advice: "Sometimes not consuming anything or just sipping plain water is best."